 Participants are responsible for transportation to, from, and during the tour.
 However, during the tour we carpool as much as possible so that you can spend time with your fellow photographers, as well as minimize our impact on the landscape.

 Most of our locations are within a 30-60 minute drive, though some locations can be as far as 90-100 minutes each way.
 Trust us, they are well worth the journey.
-From Mammoth to Lone Pine is a 2-hr drive along highway 395.

 *The itinerary, meeting and departure points may vary depending on expected conditions in the fall.